epicworld01/ChatGPTstatus/README.md

-ChatGPT Down Detector
+# ChatGPT Down Detector

-A lightweight browser extension that monitors the real-time status of OpenAI ChatGPT and related services.
+### A lightweight browser extension that monitors the real-time status of OpenAI ChatGPT and related services.

+**Tired of wondering if ChatGPT is down?
+Get instant, accurate status updates with our minimalist browser extension.**

-ChatGPT Down Detector website - https://chatgptdowndetector.com/
+🌐 <a href="https://chatgptdowndetector.com/">**ChatGPT Down Detector**</a> official website

-Download Chrome Extension Link - https://chromewebstore.google.com/detail/chatgpt-down-detector/oplkcldndjblndapioelpdngpdfhlkme
+🛒 <a href="https://chromewebstore.google.com/detail/chatgpt-down-detector/oplkcldndjblndapioelpdngpdfhlkme">**Install Chrome Extension**</a> from Chrome web store

-Overview
+## Overview

 Quickly check whether ChatGPT is experiencing disruptions with this minimal browser extension.
 Get accurate, up-to-date OpenAI status updates and outage reports at a glance—no more guessing if issues are on your end or OpenAI's.

-Why Use This Extension?
+## 🚀 Why Use This Extension?

 Instant Visibility - One-click access to ChatGPT's operational status